moby/moby/docs/sources/reference/run.md

     2014/01/25 00:55:38 Error: No public port '6379' published for 4241164edf6f

-Yet we can get information about the Redis container’s exposed ports with `-link`{.docutils .literal}.
+Yet we can get information about the Redis container’s exposed ports with `-link`.
 Choose an alias that will form a valid environment variable!

     $ docker run -rm -link redis-name:redis_alias -entrypoint /bin/bash dockerfiles/redis -c export